Homogeneity in Coxeter groups and split crystallographic groups: Homogeneity in torsion-generated hyperbolic groups

 \begin{rk} Note that the group $G'$ is simply the HNN extension of $G$ over the identity of $C$.
 We conjecture that $G$ is elementarily embedded into $G'$, but the proof of this conjecture would require a quantifier elimination procedure which is currently only known for torsion-free hyperbolic groups, by the work of Sela \cite{Sel09}. \end{rk}

 For the Coxeter group $G$ and its subgroup $C$ defined at the beginning of Subsection \ref{example}, we want to prove that the assumptions of Theorem \ref{EAE} are verified.
-So we need to prove that $C$ is equal to the maximal finite subgroup of $G$ normalized by $N_G(C)$, denoted by $C'$ (as already recalled above, such a maximal finite subgroup always exists in a hyperbolic group).
+Let $C'$ denote the maximal finite subgroup of $G$ normalized by the normalizer $N_G(C)$ of $C$ in $G$ (as already recalled above, such a maximal finite subgroup always exists in a hyperbolic group).
+Clearly, $C$ is contained in $C'$, and we need to prove that $C$ is equal to $C'$.
 Note that $G$ acts transitively on the edges of the Bass-Serre tree $T$ of the splitting $A\ast_C B$, so $N_G(C)$ acts transitively on the edges of $\mathrm{Fix}_T(C)$.
 But $G$ does not act transitively on the vertices of $T$, so $N_G(C)$ does not act transitively on the vertices of $\mathrm{Fix}_T(C)$.
 It follows that $\mathrm{Fix}_T(C)/N_G(C)$ is simply an edge, and thus that $N_G(C)=N_A(C)\ast_C N_B(C)$.

 Let $v_A$ and $v_B$ be the unique vertices of $T$ fixed by $A$ and $B$ respectively, which are also the unique vertices fixed by $x$ and $y$ respectively.
 Suppose towards a contradiction that $C$ is a proper subgroup of $C'$.
 This group $C'$ being finite, it fixes a vertex $v$ of $T$.
 Note that $x$ belongs to $N_A(C)$, so $x$ normalizes $C'$ and it follows that $C'$ fixes $xv$.
 Suppose that $xv\neq v$, then $C'$ is contained in the stabilizer of the path $[v,xv]$ whose order is $\leq \vert C\vert$ (because all the edge groups of $T$ are conjugates of $C$), contradicting our assumption that $C$ is strictly contained in $C'$.
 It follows that $xv=v$.
 But as $y$ belongs to $N_B(C)$, the same argument shows that $yv=v$.
 This is a contradiction because there is no vertex in $T$ that is fixed by both $x$ and $y$.
 Hence $C'=C$, and so Theorem \ref{EAE} can be applied to our Coxeter group $G$ and its finite subgroup $C$.